kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 	Load the `six point board thickness <https://openmv.net/info/six-point-board-thickness>`_ dataset, available from datasets website.

 	#.
-Plot a boxplot of the first 100 rows of data to match the figure :ref:`in the course notes <visualization_boxplot_example>`
+Plot a boxplot of the first 100 rows of data to match the figure :ref:`in these notes <visualization_boxplot_example>`
 	#.
 Explain why the thick center line in the box plot is not symmetrical with the outer edges of the box.

 ..	answer::